 On this day, you will cross another high pass named Karola Pass, which has a height of 5,000 meters.

-From the Karola pass, you will also see Tibet’s 7th biggest glacier (Karola Glacier).
+From the Karola Pass, you will also see Tibet’s 7th biggest glacier (Karola Glacier).

 The Pelchoe Monastery will be your next stop.
 The monastery was founded in the 15th century, and it still has some of the original murals, dating back to that era.

 Kumbum Stupa is located on the same premises as Pelchoe Monastery.
-The Kumbum Stupa has 9 floors and 108 cells in its building.
+The Kumbum Stupa has 9 floors and 108 cells in the building.
 The structure itself is a symbol of the Buddha’s body, speech, and mind.
 The stupa is also designed like a sacred mandala, which is a visualization tool used by Buddhists to train their minds on the journey to enlightenment.